- Junk & Salvage Records

 A VIN is basically a formulaic serial number for a specific vehicle.
-Every vehicle manufactured is assigned a unique VIN number made up of seventeen digits and letters.
+Every vehicle manufactured is assigned a unique Vehicle Identification Numbers made up of seventeen digits and letters.

-Before 1981, VINS were not subject to any standardization, and every manufacturer had their own system of letters and numbers they put on their cars.
+Before 1981, they were not subject to any standardization, and every manufacturer had their own system of letters and numbers they put on their cars.